toddamoda/pyyxellsfgffg/docs/source/references/contributing.rst

 Pyxel is built with modularity and flexibility in mind and makes use of the GitLab infrastructure for version control and to support collaborative development.
-Therefore it shall be easy for its user & developer community to directly contribute and expand the framework capabilities by adding their own models, codes simulating physical processes and effects of detectors.
+This makes it easier for its user & developer community to directly contribute and expand the framework capabilities by adding their own models, codes simulating physical processes and effects of detectors.